fedorProkofev/October/README.md

 ## Browser support
 * Webkit (Chrome, Opera and other) supported
 * Quantum (Firefox and other) supported
+* EDGE supported
-* MS IE & EDGE not supported
+* IE not supported